Breast Implant Revision

 You don’t have to live with breast implant results you don’t love.
 Dr. Applebaum’s Breast Implant Revision procedure is carefully customized to provide the shapely, self-confident you that you have been seeking.

 Why Dr. Applebaum?

-Patient care, trust and your satisfaction with good outcomes are my upmost concern.
+Patient care, trust, and your satisfaction with good outcomes are Dr. Applebaum’s primary focus.

 Patients who have had a previous breast augmentation and are finding themselves less than thrilled with their current results often turn to Dr. Applebaum for breast implant revision surgery.